 Planning ahead can significantly reduce your level of stress, and the less stress you feel, the more at ease your stomach and bowels will be.
 The key is to cover all your bases, so put a bit of thought into what you might feel and what you might need in any possible situation.

-Instead of thinking about how the worst case scenario would embarrass or distress you, think about how you would handle and overcome the challenges of that worst case scenario.
-You’ll find that, the more you practice positive positioning, the easier it becomes to assure yourself (quite rightly) that things are not as bad as they seem to be.
+Instead of thinking about how the worst case scenario would embarrass or distress you, think about how you would handle and overcome the challenges of worst case scenario.
+You’ll find that the more you practice positive positioning, the easier it becomes to assure yourself (quite rightly) that things are not as bad as they seem to be.

 Reducing Holiday Stress to Ease IBS

 - Scale back the shopping.
 Fighting holiday crowds is one of the quickest ways to stress yourself out, so avoid busy malls at peak times.
 Online shopping is a good solution.
-Or you may want to re-think your gift giving routine altogether: concentrate on small, comfortable gatherings and activities you can do with family and friends to spend time, rather than money, ono the people you love.
+Or, you may want to re-think your gift giving routine altogether: concentrate on small, comfortable gatherings and activities you can do with family and friends to spend time, rather than money, on the people you love.

 - Sleep well.
-Recovery is vital for a healthy body, and that goes for IBS symptoms, too.
+Recovery is vital for a healthy body, and that goes for IBS symptoms too.
 The better you rest your body and mind, the better your systems will function, so improve your sleep hygiene and get on a regular bedtime routine.

 - Relax frequently.
 A long, warm bath is a great way to soak your troubles away, but you should also learn how to take short, effective breaks from your hectic surroundings.
 Progressive muscle relaxation, visualization, or simple deep breathing can relax your muscles and center your mind.
-If you can’t seem to gain control over your bouts of anxiety, consider taking an anti-anxiety medication before particularly stressful situations.
+If you cannot seem to gain control over your bouts of anxiety, consider taking an anti-anxiety medication before particularly stressful situations.